dtrendafilov/developer-pacenotes/content/slides/code_reviews/_index.md

 ---
 #### Coherent Labs Specific

-1. Do the changes conform to the initial design document?
+1. Do the changes conform to the design document?
+2. Which is off - the design document or the changes?
 3. Artifacts for public changes
     - documentation
     - packaging